-6. DISCUSSION AND CONCLUSIONS
+5. DISCUSSION AND CONCLUSIONS

 We have devised a method for obtaining the spatial distribution of ice surface temperature, surface sensible (and latent) heat fluxes, snow depth and ice thickness on the Arctic pack ice.
 This method relies on a simple 1-D snow and ice model and on the ability to assign a formation time to any pixel identified as being FYI using SAR data.
-Validation shows that the 1-D model and this SAR/1D method both produce reasonable and consistent results.
+Validation shows that the 1-D model and this SAR/1D method both produce reasonable and consistent results, and we feel confident that we could extend our analysis backwards in time to the start of the SHEBA data set (late October 1997).
 However, extending it forward beyond the end of January may be difficult, since the complex deformations of the pack ice make it cumbersome to use the semi-subjective technique for identifying various FYI categories and assigning formation dates.
 Modifications of current techniques to assess FYI formation and deformation (e.g., Kwok and Cunningham 2002; Lindsay 2002) by tracking the shape and size of a polygon of a few tens of kilometers on a side on SAR images could perhaps be modified to obtain FYI formation dates on a 1X1 km scale.

-The method developed allows us to estimate the aggregate T_s and H_s (as well as other parameters) over a GCM-scale grid surrounding the SHEBA site during a month-long period on an hourly basis for both clear and cloudy conditions.
-The red curve in Fig. 12a shows the best estimate for the aggregate H_s.
-It averages 6.2 W m^{-2} greater than the simultaneous H_s on the MYI, as seen in Table 2.
+The method developed allows us to estimate the aggregate Ts and Hs (as well as other parameters) over a GCM-scale grid surrounding the SHEBA site during a month-long period on an hourly basis for both clear and cloudy conditions.
+The red curve in Fig. 12a shows the best estimate for the aggregate Hs.
+It averages 6.2 W m-2 greater than the simultaneous Hs on the MYI, as seen in Table 2.
 This difference is less than the 10-12 W m-2 difference suggested by most of the AVHRR assessments by Overland et al. (2002).
 Table 2 shows that our method also obtains these larger differences if we restrict our analysis to the clear-sky times of the AVHRR measurements.
-However, Fig. 12 shows that the aggregate H_s are typically greater than the MYI values for both cloudy and clear conditions, though the differences are smaller during the cloudy periods.
+However, Fig. 12 shows that the aggregate Hs are typically greater than the MYI values for both cloudy and clear conditions.

-A consistent application of three different assumptions regarding the heat transfer coefficient (C_H) in the 1-D model and the aggregation methods has suggested that the computation of C_H based on local stability is inappropriate because the resulting T_s are too cold.
-The differences in the aggregate H_s between the other two assumptions (a "mixture" method and a "simple mosaic" method) are much smaller than suggested by static aggregation applications to a given spatial T_s distribution.
+A consistent application of three different assumptions regarding the heat transfer coefficient ( $C_H$ ) in the 1-D model and the aggregation methods has suggested that the computation of $C_H$ based on local stability is inappropriate because the resulting $T_s$ are too cold.
+The differences in the aggregate $H_s$ between the other two assumptions are much smaller than suggested by static aggregation applications to a given spatial $T_s$ distribution.

 The SAR/1D technique is also capable of providing spatial fields of snow depth and ice thickness.
 Such fields are needed as a lower boundary condition to 3-D mesoscale models.
-The heterogeneity in these two parameters produces the large variability in T_s , which in turn may produce mesoscale circulations in the atmospheric boundary layer.
+The heterogeneity in these two parameters produces the large variability in Ts, which in turn may produce mesoscale circulations in the atmospheric boundary layer.
 Simulations should be able to ascertain whether such circulations exist and how much they contribute to aggregate-scale surface sensible heat fluxes.